 Central Piedmont is committed to maintaining a safe and productive teaching and learning environment.
 Central Piedmont endorses the federal government's efforts in implementing the Drug Free Schools and Communities Act of 1989.

-This page is intended to provide information to the College community about the College’s Drug-Free College policies, standards of conduct for students and staff, the health risks of drug and alcohol abuse, programs available at Central Piedmont for students and staff, and legal sanctions related to drug and alcohol abuse.
-This site is not intended as a substitute for counseling and treatment, but it can be a helpful starting point.
-Those who are interested in speaking with a professional about their questions and concerns are encouraged to click on the appropriate box below for more information and to contact counseling services.
+This page is intended to provide information to the college community about the college’s Drug-Free College policies, standards of conduct for students and staff, the health risks of drug and alcohol abuse, programs available at Central Piedmont for students and staff, and legal sanctions related to drug and alcohol abuse.
+This page is not intended as a substitute for counseling and treatment, but it can be a helpful starting point.
+Those who are interested in speaking with a professional about their questions and concerns are encouraged to click on the applicable resource on this page for more information and to contact counseling services.

 For information and resources related to the college’s drug-free and tobacco-free policies, please visit the following: